Skip to content

 Before you check out the ways to open PowerShell, do not forget to head over to my article describing 18 ways to open the Command Prompt in Windows 10.

-1. Open PowerShell as Administrator from Power User Menu
+1. Open PowerShell (Admin) from the Power User Menu

 1. Right-click the Start menu or Windows icon at the bottom left corner of your computer’s screen.